Airborne lifetime of respiratory droplets: Model

 \subsection{Droplet dynamics}

 We now turn our focus to the dynamics of respiratory saliva droplets, governed by (\ref{eq:dx ND})--(\ref{eq:dv ND}) with $S\left(t\right)$ given by the solution to (\ref{eq:dS ND})--(\ref{eq:dtheta ND}).
-We concentrate our analysis on the vertical motion of droplets as it determines the lifetime -- the time for a droplet released from a height $z_{0}>0$ to reach the ground -- which is a key metric for assessing the risk of respiratory infection.
-Longer lifetimes indicate that indoor spaces can remain infectious for extended periods of time, and generally correspond to larger horizontal spread of droplets.
-Accordingly, $z,\, v,\, u$ and $g$ are hereinafter scalar quantities representing vertical components, i.e. aligned with gravity.
+We concentrate our analysis on the vertical motion of droplets as it determines the lifetime -- the time for a droplet released from a height $z_{0}>0$ to reach the ground -- which is a key metric for assessing the risk of respiratory transmission.
+We note that care needs to be exercised in inferring viral transmission risks from droplet airborne lifetimes because aerosolized viruses can be deactivated at varying environmental conditions.
+Herinafter, $z,\, v,\, u$ and $g$ are scalar quantities representing vertical components, i.e. aligned with gravity.
 We begin our analysis by considering the simplest case of $u=0$, corresponding to a room of completely quiescent air.